aragonwa/kc-form-standards/components/fileupload.md

 - A control that lets the user select a file.

 **Accessibility**
-- Use a native input using type="file", rather than a custom implementation.
+- Use a native input using `type="file"`, rather than a custom implementation.

 ```example.html
 <div class="form-group">